slawlor/ractor/README.md

 1. `cluster`, which exposes various functionality required for `ractor_cluster` to set up and manage a cluster of actors over a network link.
 This is work-in-progress and is being tracked in [#16](https://github.com/slawlor/ractor/issues/16).
 2. `async-std`, which enables usage of `async-std`'s asynchronous runtime instead of the `tokio` runtime. **However** `tokio` with the `sync` feature remains a dependency because we utilize the messaging synchronization primatives from `tokio` regardless of runtime as they are not specific to the `tokio` runtime.
 This work is tracked in [#173](https://github.com/slawlor/ractor/pull/173).
 You can remove default features to "minimize" the tokio dependencies to just the synchronization primatives.
+3. `monitors`, Adds support for an erlang-style monitoring api which is an alternative to direct linkage.
+Akin to [Process Monitors](https://www.erlang.org/doc/system/ref_man_processes.html#monitors)
+4. `message_span_propogation`, Propagates the span through the message between actors to keep tracing context.

 ## Working with Actors